-Picture caption: Chairman Sam M. Walton was 'right up front' to take care of Wal-Mart customers at the Pine Bluff, Arkansas opening day festivities. (p.
-11)
+Picture caption: "Chairman Sam M. Walton was 'right up front' to take care of Wal-Mart customers at the Pine Bluff, Arkansas opening day festivities" (p.
+11).

-Picture caption: Wal-Mart's co-founders Sam M. and James L. Walton continue to inspire Wal-Mart associates to greater heights of personal achievement.
-Operating Principles remain unchanged: "All associates shall be considered equal in importance to the Company's successful operation; every customer shall be treated fairly and courteously; each goal set by the Company shall be predicated on its responsibility to offer the highest quality of merchandise at the lowest possible price. (p.
-14)
+Picture caption: "Wal-Mart's co-founders Sam M. and James L. Walton continue to inspire Wal-Mart associates to greater heights of personal achievement.
+Operating Principles remain unchanged: "All associates shall be considered equal in importance to the Company's successful operation; every customer shall be treated fairly and courteously; each goal set by the Company shall be predicated on its responsibility to offer the highest quality of merchandise at the lowest possible price" (p.
+14).

-Not surprisingly, in an intertextual fashion the themes we analyze in particular columns begin to cross over.
+Not surprisingly, in an intertextual fashion the themes we analyze in particular columns begin to crossover.
 For example, by 1982, the use of the word 'spirit' is associated with an 'emotional labor' slogan of enthusiasm of associates for customer service.
-'The new slogan "You ain't seen nothin' yet" reflects the current spirit of the Company' (1982 W-M AR, p.
-7, emphasis added).
-The motivation and training program has a new slogan: 'People make the difference, and PEP: People, Enthusiasm, and Productivity' (p.
+"The new slogan 'You ain't seen nothin' yet' reflects the current spirit of the Company" (1982 W-M AR, p.
+7, boldness ours).
+The motivation and training program has a new slogan: "People make the difference, and PEP: People, Enthusiasm, and Productivity" (p.
 7).

 In 1983, the theme of emotional labor is extended to a formal corporate strategy.
-It is similar to the 'people care' philosophy of the 1973 and 1980 reports.
-We see the crossing of three themes in the following quote, linking caring, emotional labor, and founders' values with an explicit corporate strategy.
-Emotional labor and caring are legitimated via invoking the founders' 'people-oriented philosophy and retailing practices,' and then this charisma is reified as corporate strategy (1983 W-M Annual Report, p.
+It is similar in theme to the "people care" philosophy of the 1973 and 1980 reports.
+We see the crossing of 3 themes in the following quote, linking caring, emotional labor, and founder's values with an explicit corporate strategy.
+Emotional labor and caring are legitimated via invoking the founders' "people-oriented philosophy and retailing practices", and then this charisma is reified as corporate strategy (W-M Annual Report, 1983, p.
 8):

-[Wal-Mart] holds fast to the people-oriented philosophy and retailing practices its founders believe to be fundamental: 'All associates are considered equal in importance to the company's successful operation; every customer shall be treated fairly and courteously; each goal set by the Company shall be predicated on its responsibility to offer the highest quality merchandise at the lowest possible price and no short-term strategy shall be pursued unless it enhances the long-term strength and profitability of the Company.' (p.
-8) Also visible in the first sentence is the double-narration of Sam Walton.
-The authors of the annual report claim to be espousing 'practices its founders believe to be fundamental' - thus telling us what they think Sam believed.
+Wal-Mart "... holds fast to the people-oriented philosophy and retailing practices its founders believe to be fundamental: 'All associates are considered equal in importance to the company's successful operation; every customer shall be treated fairly and courteously; each goal set by the Company shall be predicated on its responsibility to offer the highest quality merchandise at the lowest possible price and no short-term strategy shall be pursued unless it enhances the long-term strength and profitability of the Company" (p.
+8).

+Also visible in the first sentence is the double-narration of Sam Walton, where the authors of the Annual Report claim to be espousing "practices its founds believe to be fundamental" thus telling us what they think Sam believed.

-By 1986, there are quotes from Sam Walton in the reports, which stress the customer sovereignty philosophy and also the theme of sameness in the face of change:
+By 1986, there are quotes from Sam Walton that occur in the reports that stress the customer sovereignty philosophy, and also the theme of sameness in the face of change:

-Quote [no photo]: 'The key to success must be that we all truly embrace the philosophy that our sole reason for being is to serve, even spoil, those wonderful customers.
-To keep this focus on customer service despite our continuous change is just as critical today as it was in those dime stores thirty years ago!' - SAM WALTON. (p.
+Quote (no photo): "The key to success must be that we all truly embrace the philosophy that our sole reason for being is to serve, even spoil, those wonderful customers.
+To keep this focus on customer service despite our continuous change is just as critical today as it was in those dime stores thirty years ago!" - SAM WALTON (p.
 10)

 In 1988 David Glass assumed the role of CEO.
-For a couple of years, he references Sam Walton in his letters, as does the annual report.
+For a couple years, he references Sam Walton in his letters, as does the Annual Report.
 Again in 1988, there is a block quote by Sam Walton which emphasizes customer care: